top of page

 If the dispute cannot be resolved, we prepare the file properly, manage deadlines, and guide you through the court process.

-If you are facing an estate dispute, contact us for a free fifteen-minute consultation.
-Call 613-936-2100 or send us a message and we will respond as soon as possible.
+If you are facing a real estate dispute, contact us for a free fifteen-minute consultation.
+Call 613-936-2100 or send us a message, and we will respond as soon as possible.

 FAQ